 It happens with everyone.

-There always comes a time in life when everything you have striven for seems to go down the drain.
+There always comes a time in life when everything you have striven for seems to go downhill.
 It does not matter at what age and in what manner you encounter failure, it always delivers a gut wrenching blow.
 Whether disaster strikes in the form of a failed exam or at a more high-stake level; like in the shape of a severed relationship, it is a testing experience to go through.
 No matter what age you are, failure stings.
 Understanding the essence of it however can lessen the trauma quite a bit.

 Failing and Falling